Skip to content Skip to search Skip to department menu

 Following approval of the RCC strategic plan, each department/division of the college aligns its strategic plan, metrics and targets to the college-wide plan in accordance with guidelines established by the College Effectiveness Council.
 Data is collected at the department/division and college levels to assess effectiveness in reaching established targets, and reports are submitted using College Effectiveness Council guidelines.
 These reports are reviewed annually to identify successes and areas for improvement as well as creating and assessing action plans.

-Upon completion, the College President submits updated master plans to the Board of Education for review and acceptance.
+Upon completion, the College President submits the updated Campus Master Plan to the Board of Education for review and acceptance.

 Technology Planning